nfour/xcomponent/README.md

   increment = () => this.count.set(this.count.value + 1)
 }

-// and both inside a component, inlined look like this: export const MyComponent = X(() => {
+// and both inside a component, inlined looks like this: export const MyComponent = X(() => {
   // Functional
   const state = X.useState(() => {